 Pulmonary fibrosis can occur from many different causes.
 If your doctor is uncertain of how your pulmonary fibrosis began, the term used is idiopathic pulmonary fibrosis.
 Your doctor may confirm a diagnosis of pulmonary fibrosis by ordering a chest x-ray, a computerized tomography or CT scan, or by using a spirometer (measuring your lung flow) or oximeter (measuring the amount of oxygen in your blood).

-If a doctor has diagnosed you with pulmonary fibrosis and you have been unable to work for at least one year (or you are fairly certain you won't be able to work for at least a year), you should consider applying for disability benefits through the Social Security Administration (SSA).
+If a doctor has diagnosed you with pulmonary fibrosis and you have been unable to work for some time (or you are fairly certain you won't be able to work for at least a year), you should consider applying for disability benefits through the Social Security Administration (SSA).
 Based on your past work history, you could apply for Social Security Disability Insurance (SSDI) and/or Supplemental Security Income (SSI) benefits.

 If you have idiopathic pulmonary fibrosis (no known cause), you may be eligible for a fast-tracked decision through Social Security's compassionate allowance program.